pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

 #### Story 1

-suppost `tikv-0` is running at node `node0`,  there are many free resource at other nodes, I would like to make tikv-0 run at other node and shutdown `node0` to reduce the cost.
+suppose `tikv-0` is running at node `node0`,  there are many free resource at other nodes, I would like to make tikv-0 run at other node and shutdown `node0` to reduce the cost.
 I may apply the flowing operations:

-1. run `kubectl cordon node0` to mark `node0`as unschedulable.
+1. run `kubectl cordon node0` to mark `node0` as `unschedulable`.
 2. delete pod `tikv-0` to let it re-create and reschedule to other nodes.
-3. draine `node-0` in the nomal way as [safely drain a node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) and shotdown `node0`
+3. drain `node-0` in the normal way as [safely drain a node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) and shotdown `node0`

 ### Risks and Mitigations